Informatik-Projekt-Kurs/documentation/docs/development/development-principles/frontend.md

     };
     ```

 This robust type system ensures code reliability, enables better IDE support, and catches potential errors at compile-time rather than runtime.
+It also improves code readability and maintainability.

 ## Tooling and Configuration

 ### ESLint Configuration
 [ESLint](https://eslint.org/) is used as the primary code quality tool in the frontend repository, performing static analysis to catch problems before they reach production.
-It enforces consistent coding standards across the entire codebase and integrates perfectly with TypeScript to provide type-aware linting.
+It enforces consistent coding standards across the entire codebase and integrates perfectly with TypeScript to provide type-aware code linting.

 The ESLint configuration used here integrates multiple plugins: